-On October 4, 1969, the song "White Bird" makes its debut on the Billboard magazine's best-seller charts -- the beginning of a four-week run that peaked at the No. 118 slot.
-That relatively lowly chart position, however, belies the actual nature of the tune's popularity and impact: due to the song's length (6:06), the band's unwieldy name (It's A Beautiful Day), and their unusual instrumentation (an absolutely searing five-string electric violin), AM radio shunned it and only the more freeform "underground" FM stations embraced "White Bird."
-And thus it was that the song took wings and became a hippie era FM radio classic.
+On October 4, 1969, the song "White Bird" makes its debut on Billboard magazine's best-seller charts -- the beginning of a four-week run that peaks at the No. 118 slot.
+That relatively lowly chart position belies the actual nature of the tune's popularity and impact: due to the song's length (6:06) and the band's unwieldy name (It's a Beautiful Day) and unusual instrumentation (an absolutely searing five-string electric violin), AM radio shuns the song and only the more freeform "underground" FM stations embrace "White Bird."
+And thus it is that the song, written during the band's sojourn in Seattle in the winter of 1967-1968, will take wings and become a hippie-era FM radio classic.

 Mansion as "Woodshed"

-It's A Beautiful Day was formed in San Francisco in 1967 by its classically trained leader, David LaFlamme (violin) and his wife, Linda LaFlamme, (organ) -- plus Pattie Santos (vocals), Hal Wagenet (guitar), Mitchell Holman (bass), and Val Fuentes (drums).
-Before long, their manager, the controversial Matthew Katz (who had already mucked-up the business affairs of Jefferson Airplane and Moby Grape), persuaded them to relocate to Seattle where they could woodshed awhile without the glare of media attention then being focused on their California peers.
+It's a Beautiful Day was formed in San Francisco in 1967 by its classically trained leader, David LaFlamme (violin), and his wife, Linda LaFlamme (organ) along with Pattie Santos (vocals), Hal Wagenet (guitar), Mitchell Holman (bass), and Val Fuentes (drums).
+Before long, the group's manager, the controversial Matthew Katz (who had already mucked-up the business affairs of Jefferson Airplane and Moby Grape), persuaded them to relocate to Seattle, where they could woodshed awhile without the glare of media attention then being focused on their California peers.

-Although they were initially reluctant to go, Katz also offered the band living quarters in his five-story Capitol Hill mansion (1429 E Prospect Street), and a string of gigs at his San Francisco Sound dancehall based in Seattle's historic Encore Ballroom (1214 E. Pike Street).
-It was December 1967 when the group arrived in Seattle where they -- including a short-term local singer, Carol Suffron (ex-Seattle's Canterbury Tales band) -- began daily rehearsals at the hall, and two-shows-per-night weekend dances that featured psychedelic light shows by Don Paulson's Lux Sit & Dance company.
-Those practice sessions would ultimately produce the songs that would constitute their first LP -- including David and Linda Laflamme's most beloved composition: "White Bird."
+Although they were initially reluctant to go, Katz also offered the bandmembers living quarters in his five-story Capitol Hill mansion at 1429 E Prospect Street, and a string of gigs at his San Francisco Sound dancehall based in Seattle's historic Encore Ballroom (1214 E. Pike Street).
+The group arrived in Seattle in December 1967 and -- with a short-term local singer, Carol Suffron (ex-Seattle's Canterbury Tales band) -- began daily rehearsals at the hall and two-shows-per-night weekend dances that featured psychedelic light shows by Don Paulson's Lux Sit & Dance company.
+Those practice sessions would ultimately produce the songs that would constitute the band's first LP -- including David and Linda Laflamme's most beloved composition: "White Bird."

-And true to form for many musicians here in the Northwest, our dark and damp weather also served as an inspiration, of sorts, for this visiting band's creative muse.
+And true to form for many musicians in the Northwest, the dark and damp weather also served as an inspiration, of sorts, for this visiting band's creative muse.
 According to David Laflamme's recollections:

 "We were living in the attic of an old Victorian house in Seattle, and performing at the Encore Ballroom.
 It was a typical Seattle winter day, rainy and drizzly, and we were looking out from the attic window over the street in front of this old house.
 It was on Capitol Hill, the old section of town across from Volunteer Park ...